Our guiding principles

 Administration | Read-only | Access repository settings and organization information |

-Actions | Read & write | Manage GitHub Actions workflows and runs |
+Actions | Read & write | Manage GitHub Actions workflows when Background Agents create fix PRs (read-only for basic reviews) |

 Checks | Read & write | Surface pass/fail status checks for AI review completion |